iancero/checkthat/README.md

-The `check_that()` function is designed to work with both base R’s existing logical functions (e.g., `all()`, `any()`), as well it’s own set of more flexible helper functions.
+The `check_that()` function is designed to work with both base R’s existing logical functions (e.g., `all()`, `any()`), as well it’s own set of more special helper functions.
 Theses helper functions are designed to be both readable and to mirror in code what you already do manually by eye-balling a dataset.